Raise Your Weapon

 "Raise Your Weapon" is a song by Canadian electronic music producer Deadmau5 featuring vocals from Faroese singer Greta Svabo Bech.
-It was released on May 23, 2011 as the fifth and final single from his fifth studio album 4×4=12.
+It was released on May 23, 2011 as the sixth and final single from his fifth studio album 4×4=12.
 The song was written by Deadmau5, Cydney Sheffield and Skrillex.
 Musically, "Raise Your Weapon" is a progressive house song that begins with a piano melody and Bech's vocals and ends with a dubstep breakdown with the vocals repeated.
 The song received generally positive reviews from music critics, with some highlighting it as a standout track from the album.
 It reached number 100 on the Billboard Hot 100, making it his first song to make an entry on the chart.
 It also reached number 117 on the UK Singles Chart.
 The song was nominated at the 54th Grammy Awards for Best Dance Recording, where he also performed the song in a sequence with David Guetta, Chris Brown, Lil Wayne and Foo Fighters, with the other songs being "I Can Only Imagine" and "Rope".